fscorrupt/awesome-stars/README.md

 ## Python

+- [pymedusa/Medusa](https://github.com/pymedusa/Medusa) - Automatic Video Library Manager for TV Shows.
+It watches for new episodes of your favorite shows, and when they are posted it does its magic.
 - [Iridocyclitis562/networking](https://github.com/Iridocyclitis562/networking) - All My Main Networking Programs
 - [NickGuyver/plex-recommender](https://github.com/NickGuyver/plex-recommender) - Get movie recommendations based on your current PleX library.
 - [Textualize/rich-cli](https://github.com/Textualize/rich-cli) - Rich-cli is a command line toolbox for fancy output in the terminal